kevinmiguel97/Revelio-Labs/README.md

     <img alt="Positive Sentiments 2023" title="Positive Sentiments 2023" width="400px" src="plots/wordcloud_green.png">
 </div>

-**Business Outlook Distribution (2023 vs. 2018)**

-*What is the current outlook for the tech industry, and how does it compare to previous years?*

-Our analysis also extended to the distribution of business outlook opinions.
-In 2023, 61% expressed a positive outlook, 19.5% neutral, and 19.5% negative.
-A shift was noted compared to 2018, where 71.8% were positive, 18.4% neutral, and 9.9% negative.
+Our analysis also extended to the distribution of business outlook opinions, showing a significant increase in the percentage of employees with a negative perception and a considerable decrease in the percentage of positive ones.
+We used 2018, a relative good year for big tech companies in operational terms, as a baseline and compared it against 2023.
+In 2018, the percentage of negative opinions didn't reach 10%, while in 2023, that percentage more than doubled almost reaching the 20%.

 As the tech industry navigates challenges and shifting dynamics, our analysis underscores the need for companies to adapt to evolving trends, ensuring a harmonious balance between growth and employee well-being.

-Thank you for your continued interest in Revelio Labs' insights.

 <div style="display:flex; justify-content: space-between;">